SAFE Notes: Everything You Need to Know

 - Convertible debt can carry a simple interest rate ranging from 2 to 8 percent (most falling around 5 percent).

 - Convertible notes have a maturity date, and this can create opportunities when the maturity date comes to pass.
-Once the maturity is reached, an entrepreneur has two choices: Pay back the principle plus interest (if the company has enough money to do that), or convert the debt into equity.
+Once the maturity is reached, an entrepreneur has two choices: Pay back the principal plus interest (if the company has enough money to do that) or convert the debt into equity.